Front 242: Rising popularity

 Their second album, No Comment, released in 1984, was the first to introduce the term electronic body music in association with their sound via the liner notes, which stated: "Electronic body music composed and produced on eight tracks by Front 242."
 The band followed the release with a European tour.

-It was around this time that Front 242 had some collaborations with Luc van Acker, who was a familiar presence at Hill's Music.
+It was around this time that Front 242 began collaborating with Luc van Acker, who was a familiar presence at Hill's Music.
 On one occasion, Luc brought his guitar and gear to the band's studio where samples of the session were used in composing the track "No Shuffle."
 Luc was also known to take the stage with the band at times.

 Front 242 signed with the American label Wax Trax! in 1984.
-At the behest of Alain Jourgensen who was working with Wax Trax at the time, Front 242 was invited to be the support band for Ministry during their upcoming tour in the United States.
+At the behest of Alain Jourgensen who was working with Wax Trax at the time, Front 242 were invited to be the support band for Ministry during their upcoming tour in the United States.
 This tour led to the creation of Revolting Cocks by Richard 23, Luc van Acker, and Alain Jourgensen.

 In 1985 the band played the Seaside Festival and the first ever Pukkelpop Festival in Belgium.
-An incident between the band and security at Pukkelpop resulted in more poor reflections and accusations in the press.
+An incident between the band and security at Pukkelpop led to further negative press for the band.
 That year they also released the Politics of Pressure EP and a 12" for "No Shuffle."